 1. Find Podcasts That Appeal to Your Students.

 One of the greatest things about podcasts is that there are so many, covering a wide variety of topics.
-Encourage your students to explore podcast streaming sites to find podcasts that align with their interests.
+Encourage your students to compile a list of their interests—sports, history, or a book series—and help guide them towards podcasts that might teach them more about those subjects.
 When they’ve found a podcast that they enjoy, ask students what about the podcast makes it so enjoyable.
 Remember that listening goes far beyond just what is said and includes how it is said.
 Your students might enjoy the content, but also ask them to consider how the podcast format makes it enjoyable.
 Ask your students:

 - How many speakers are there?

 - What is the structure?
-Is it a conversation, one speaker, a dialogue between multiple people?
+Is it a group conversation, one speaker, or a dialogue between two hosts?

 - What is the pace of the podcast?
 How long is it?

 - What sounds accompany the speakers?
-Is there music?
-Sound effects?
+Is there music or sound effects?

 - Are there any ads?
 Where are they?
 What are they advertising?